Worry often gives a small thing a big shadow. Swedish Proverb

 They go together like Batman & Robin or any other caped crusader with an inside out underpants fetish.

 Now, if the above extracts sold you on the benefits of optimism, then the following should sell you on the benefits of positive thinking.
-The renowned Mayo Clinic have identified a non too shabby list of positive thinking’s significant benefits to health:
+The renowned Mayo Clinic has identified a non too shabby list of positive thinking’s significant benefits to health:

 - Lower rates of depression